Domestic Violence Protection Orders

 Court hearing for a Washington State DV Protection Order

 Once the court receives the petition for a DV protection order the court is required to set a hearing within fourteen days.
 The petitioner must also make sure the respondent is served with notice of the hearing, generally by personal service.

 A judge may issue a temporary order prohibiting contact if he or she is convinced that “irreparable injury” may result from domestic violence.
 A temporary order may be granted even if the respondent is not present.

 A court will hold a hearing at which both parties may appear, with or without a lawyer.

-In addition to issuing an order prohibiting all contact, under RCW 26.50.060, the court may also prevent the respondent from going to his or her home (if that home is shared with the petitioner), order the respondent to enroll in domestic violence batterers treatment, order the respondent to surrender any weapons and concealed permits.
+In addition to issuing an order prohibiting all contact, the court may also prevent the respondent from going to his or her home (if that home is shared with the petitioner), order the respondent to enroll in domestic violence batterers treatment, order the respondent to surrender any weapons and concealed permits.

 While many orders are issued for a period of one year, the court may sign an order with a longer length - an can even make the order a lifetime restriction.
 An order that is granted will be forwarded to law enforcement and entered into their database.

 Violation of a Protection Order Is a Criminal Offense

 A violation of a protection order is a gross-misdemeanor, punishable by up to 364 days in jail and a $5000 fine.
 However, under certain circumstances a violation of the protection order becomes a class C felony: (1) if there are two previous convictions for a violation of a protection order; (2) an assault occurs when the protection order is in place; or (3) the alleged violation is reckless and creates a substantial risk of death or serious bodily injury.